hunar4321/find-global-maximum/README.md

 # Reaching Global Maximum
-Simulations of life like characters and several learning algorthims to test the ability of each algorthim to reach global maximum
+Simulations of life like characters and several learning algorthims to test the ability of each algorthim to reach global maximum (Unity framework)

 **Demo1**